bensonjing/user-authentication-service/README.md

 **DEBUG ON**: turns on debug mode
 **DEBUG OFF**: turns off debug mode
-**LOGIN COUNT**: show the number of current username/password combination
+**LOGIN COUNT**: shows the number of current username/password combination
-**BUCKET COUNT**: show the number of buckets in the hash table at present
+**BUCKET COUNT**: shows the number of buckets in the hash table at present
-**LOAD FACTOR**: show the number of load factor of the hash table at present
+**LOAD FACTOR**: shows the number of load factor of the hash table at present
 **MAX BUCKET SIZE**: shows the length of the largest bucket in the hash table